Kaithi: Signs and punctuation

-Digits
+Numerals

-Kaithi uses stylistic variants of Devangari digits.
+Kaithi uses stylistic variants of Devanagari numeral.
 It also uses common Indic number signs for fractions and unit marks.

 Unicode

 Kaithi script was added to the Unicode Standard in October 2009 with the release of version 5.2.

 The Unicode block for Kaithi is U+11080–U+110CF:

+Publications

+The first Bhojpuri quarterly Bagsar Samāchar was published in this script in 1915.